dashpay/docs/introduction/how-to-buy.rst

   https://poloniex.com

-  Poloniex is a US-based pure-crypto exchange offering high volume DASH pairs for BTC, XMR and USDT.
+  Poloniex is a US-based cryptocurrency exchange operated by `Circle
+  <https://www.circle.com>`__ offering high volume DASH pairs for BTC,
+  USDC, USDT and XMR.
+Poloniex also supports deposits in USD by bank transfer and allows cryptocurrency purchases with debit and credit cards.
 Leveraged margin trading and lending is also available for DASH.

 Bittrex
   .. image:: exchanges/bittrex.png